laine-sa/sui-watcher/README.md

 ## Running

+Requires a relatively new version of node.js as well as global ts-node and typescript (`npm i -g ts-node` and `npm i -g typescript`)

 Clone the git repository and run `npm i`.
 Set up the `.env` file based on the sample provided.

 Requires `ts-node` in your PATH/installed globally.